Scene: Arnold’s attic room in his aunts’ shambling Victorian house in Cape May, New Jersey, on an afternoon in August of that forgotten year: 1963...

 I told her maybe not, but not to worry about it.

 “Okay, see you all later,” I said, heading for the door.

 “High society,” said Steve.
 “No time for us common folk.”

 He went on to say something else but I was already out the door.

 As a railroad man and a church usher I have always prided myself on my punctuality, and here I was already ten or fifteen minutes late for my tea with Mrs. Biddle.
-Good for me she only lives right down the block, and so not a minute after ejecting myself from my aunts’ house I was knocking on the stout wooden frame of Mrs. Biddle’s screen door.
+Good for me she only lives less than two blocks away, and so not two minutes after ejecting myself from my aunts’ house I was knocking on the stout wooden frame of Mrs. Biddle’s screen door.

 (Go here for our next exciting chapter.
 And please turn to the right hand side of this page for an up-to-date listing of links to all other possible episodes of Arnold Schnabel’s Railroad Train to Heaven™, winner of the Shell Oil Award for Excellence in Confessional Literature.)